Guinness Beef Stew with Mashed Potatoes

 Instructions

-Start by seasoning the stew meat with salt and pepper liberally.
-In a large heavy-bottomed pot, heat the oil on medium-high just until it shimmers, or almost to the smoke point.
+Season the stew meat with salt and pepper liberally.
+Heat the oil on medium-high until it shimmers, or almost to the smoke point in a large, heavy-bottomed pot.
 Add the beef and brown it on all sides, about 2 minutes per side.

 Remove the beef from the pan and add the bacon.
 Reduce the heat to medium and render the bacon until it is nice and brown.
 Remove it from the pan and reserve it with the stew meat.